This is a document dated 1937 and was donated to the Historical Society by Georgia Wyatt in July of 1991.

 This street was named for Mrs. Elizabeth Reeves, the wife of L. M. Reeves, and sister of the late John C. Hand.
 Mrs. Reeves owned a large tract of land, through which Elizabeth Street was opened.

 The home of A. G. West, who came to Cedartown in the 1870s is at the southwest corner of West Avenue and College Street, where C. W. Smith now lives.
-I do not know whether West Avenue was named for A> G. West, or got its name from that fact that it leads from Main Street westward to the city limits.
+I do not know whether West Avenue was named for A. G. West, or got its name from that fact that it leads from Main Street westward to the city limits.
 A. G. West built the old Cherokee iron furnace in the year 1874.
 This furnace was located just east of what is now Furnace Street, and just south of the S. A. L. Railway, which was formerly the East & West Railway.
 This street may have got its name from W. E. West, a wealthy pioneer citizen, who owned a large tract of land in the southwestern part of Cedartown.
+(PCHS note: Amos G. West is buried in the famous Greenwood cemetery in Brooklyn, NY)

 This street runs from the old Brooks home, a part of which was the First Baptist Church in Cedartown, southward by the old N. F. Cobb home, and was doubtless named for A. R. Brooks, the head of the Brooks family.